 The specific learning outcomes of the undergraduate program include the following:

-- Thinking like a biologist: Biology is a broad discipline that deals with complex systems ranging in scale from molecules to ecosystems.
-You will develop a sophisticated appreciation of the nature of living organisms and biological processes, and be able to describe how biologists approach research questions within our field.
+You will develop a sophisticated appreciation of the nature of living organisms and biological processes, as well as learn how biologists approach research questions.
 You can accomplish this goal through two gateway courses, Biology through the Lens of Molecular Biology (Biology 201L) and Biology Through the Lenses of Genetics and Evolution (Biology 202L).

-- Using the tools and methods of modern biological research: Biology is both an empirical and theoretical science and we seek to engage you directly in biological research.
-Thus, as a biology major you are expected to be able to use the tools and methods of modern research.
-To achieve this goal, you will take two laboratory-based gateway courses plus at least two laboratory-based courses at the advanced level.
+As a biology major you are expected to be able to use the tools and methods of modern research.
+You will take two laboratory-based gateway courses plus at least two laboratory-based courses at the advanced level.
 We also encourage you to engage in independent study in a biological science research laboratory.

 Synthesizing a range of biological concepts and ideas: